 When it comes to tightening bolts, most think too little force is the only way to screw up.
 In reality, too much force can cause failure and strip away threads.
 There’s a good reason why many manufacturers, automotive for instance, give out their torque specs.
 I suggest you follow them with a torque wrench so you can avoid having to tap out or rethread your projects, which sucks, to say the least.

-The wheelbarrow has been a commonly used tool for hundreds of year.
-Its basic design serves a very important purpose and allows you to move dirt, gravel and other materials in large quanities with ease.
+The wheelbarrow has been a commonly used tool for hundreds of years.
+Its basic design serves a very important purpose and allows you to move dirt, gravel and other materials in large quantities with ease.
 All you have to do is push the handles.
 A wheelbarrow can also be helpful for mixing and holding small batches of concrete.

 73. Wire Strippers

 This small tool packs some serious power.
-Wirestrippers are used to strip wires of their inulation, hence the name.
+Wire strippers are used to strip wires of their insulation, hence the name.
 For electrical wires to work, the ends must have the exposed copper and be free of the plastic coating.
 This tool will get rid of that coating as well as snip the wire if needed.